Brad Sigmon: 2021 and 2022 death warrants

 After exhausting all his avenues of appeal, Brad Sigmon was originally scheduled to be executed on February 12, 2021.
 However, on February 5, 2021, one week before his execution date, Sigmon was issued an indefinite stay of execution by the South Carolina Supreme Court.
-The court found that the state did not have the drugs necessary to facilitate the execution of Sigmon by lethal injection, which was the state's sole legal method of execution.
+The court found that the state did not have the drugs necessary to facilitate the execution of Sigmon by lethal injection, which was the state's primary method of execution.

 At that time, South Carolina had effectively imposed an unofficial moratorium on executions following the state's last execution in 2011.
 This was due to a shortage of lethal injection drugs, caused by the expiration of existing supplies and the refusal of many pharmaceutical companies to sell drugs for executions.

 In response to the state's inability to carry out lethal injections, lawmakers in South Carolina passed new legislation to reintroduce and legalize the electric chair and firing squad as alternative methods for future executions when lethal injection was not an option.
 The absence of lethal injection drugs in the state would eventually be resolved in September 2023, after the state authorities had successfully acquired new drugs, allowing it to resume lethal injection executions.

 After the new laws were passed, Sigmon and another death row inmate, Freddie Eugene Owens, had new execution dates set.
 Sigmon was rescheduled to be executed by the electric chair on June 18, 2021, while Owens's date was set exactly one week later (June 25, 2021).
 However, Sigmon's second death warrant was suspended (and in turn, Owens's), after the South Carolina Supreme Court ruled that the executions of Sigmon and Owens should be postponed until they were given the choice of death by electrocution or firing squad—especially because the legalization of latter option was yet to be finalized and the former option was the sole available execution method at this point in time.
 Another reason the court stayed their executions was that both Owens and Sigmon had filed a lawsuit against the state's revival of the electric chair.

 A year later, Sigmon's third death warrant was issued, rescheduling his execution date to May 13, 2022.
 However, in light of a lawsuit filed by the condemned against the electric chair and firing squad execution methods, Sigmon received another stay of execution until the full resolution of the lawsuit.